stouch/docs/api/roles.md

 ### Returns

-Returns the folder object for the folder that was just created.
+Returns the role object for the role that was just created.

 </template>